Cole outsells Kanye, album climbs to No. 1 on Billboard chart

 Only one new album cracked the Top 10 in the Billboard 200 this week.
 R&B singer Joe landed at No. 6 with his latest "Doubleback: Evolution of R&B."

-Overall album sales for the week ending July 7 totaled 4.9 million, down 16 percent from the comparable week in 2012, according to Billboard.
+Overall album sales for the week ending July 7 totalled 4.9 million, down 16 percent from the comparable week in 2012, according to Billboard.

 Next week's chart is likely to get a shake-up from Jay-Z's new album "Magna Carta...
 Holy Grail," which is expected to top the Billboard 200 with sales projections of 350,000 to 400,000 copies in its first week.